opencast/opencast.github.io/supporters.md

 {% include community_menu.html %}

 # Our Supporters
-These institutions have contributed to the Opencast funding scheme, funding core positions and/or duties in the Opencast community.
+The following institutions contribute to the 2019 Opencast funding scheme as members of the Apereo foundation, funding core positions and duties in the Opencast community.
 Thank you!

 {% include fullsizebox.html
 image="assets/img/eth-logo1.png"